peteroupc/html3dutil/doc/H3DU.PbrMaterial.md

 map, or an inverted roughness map.
 * [metalness](#H3DU.PbrMaterial_metalness)<br>A value indicating whether objects described by this material are metals.
-* [metalnessMap](#H3DU.PbrMaterial_metalnessMap)<br>A texture indicating the metalness of each part of the texture, as specified in the texture's red channel.
+* [metalnessMap](#H3DU.PbrMaterial_metalnessMap)<br>A texture indicating the metalness of each part of the texture, as specified in the texture's blue channel.
 * [normalMap](#H3DU.PbrMaterial_normalMap)<br>Normal map (bump map) texture.
 * [roughness](#H3DU.PbrMaterial_roughness)<br>Describes the roughness of the surface described by this material.
-* [roughnessMap](#H3DU.PbrMaterial_roughnessMap)<br>A texture indicating the roughness of each part of the texture, as specified in the texture's red channel.
+* [roughnessMap](#H3DU.PbrMaterial_roughnessMap)<br>A texture indicating the roughness of each part of the texture, as specified in the texture's green channel.
 * [shader](#H3DU.PbrMaterial_shader)<br>Shader program to use when rendering objects with this material.
 * [specular](#H3DU.PbrMaterial_specular)<br>Specular reflectivity of this material.
 * [specularMap](#H3DU.PbrMaterial_specularMap)<br>A texture where each pixel identifies the "specular" property of that